University of Applied Sciences and Arts Northwestern Switzerland: History

 The FHNW was founded on January 1, 2006, based on a state treaty between the cantons of Aargau, Basel-Landschaft, Basel-Stadt, and Solothurn.
 It was created from the merger of the Aargau University of Applied Sciences (FHA), the Basel University of Applied Sciences (FHBB), the Solothurn University of Applied Sciences (FHSO), and the Basel University of Education and Social Work and the Solothurn University of Education.
+Since 1 January 2008, the Basel Academy of Music and the Schola Cantorum Basiliensis are part of the FHNW.

 Courses and students

 The courses are characterized by their practical relevance and are offered as full and/or part-time studies.
-The FHNW offers 29 bachelor's and 17 master's courses in the fields of applied psychology, architecture, construction and geomatics, design and art, life sciences, music, teacher training, social work, technology, and business.
+The FHNW offers 34 bachelor's and 20 master's courses in the fields of applied psychology, architecture, construction and geomatics, computer science, design and art, life sciences, music, teacher training, social work, technology and environment, and business.

 In further education, Master of Advanced Studies (MAS), Executive Master of Business Administration (EMBA), Diploma of Advanced Studies (DAS), Certificate of Advanced Studies (CAS) as well as specialist seminars and conferences are offered.

 Development of student numbers (students enrolled as of October 15, excluding continuing education).